1NeTRoN1/Proxy-Check/README.md

     ╦ ╦┌─┐╔═╗╦╔═┌─┐╔╦╗  ╔╗ ┬ ┬  ╔═╗┌─┐╔═╗┌─┐╔═╗┬ ┬╔═╗
     ╠═╣├─┤║  ╠╩╗├┤  ║║  ╠╩╗└┬┘  ╠═╝├┤ ║ ╦├─┤╚═╗│ │╚═╗
     ╩ ╩┴ ┴╚═╝╩ ╩└─┘═╩╝  ╚═╝ ┴   ╩  └─┘╚═╝┴ ┴╚═╝└─┘╚═╝
+It tests all proxies you find.
+Name the txt file for this and the results will save as pegasus.txt.